-- conf.py This Python file contains the Sphinx configuration. - requirements.txt The requirements file pins the build dependencies for the Sphinx documentation.
+conf.py This Python file contains the Sphinx configuration.

+requirements.txt The requirements file pins the build dependencies for the Sphinx documentation.
 This file is only used on Read the Docs.

-The project documentation is built and hosted on Read the Docs, and uses their official theme sphinx-rtd-theme.
+The project documentation is built and hosted on Read the Docs, and uses the furo Sphinx theme.